Why You Should Thank the People Who Hurt You

 - To the person who stood me up at the altar, know that it definitely was the worst day of my life at the time.
 Today, I want to thank you because had we gotten married, the rest of my life would have been terrible.
-I would have had to deal with a negative life along with you that include alcohol, drugs, and jail time.
+I would have had to deal with a negative life along with you that includes alcohol, drugs, and jail time.
 Thank you for not dragging me into that mess of a life that you have.

 - To my high school guidance counselor who would not recommend me for a scholarship to go to college, I thank you.
 You suggested that I learn a trade or go into the military.
 Instead, I was forced to take a gap year to work and save money to go to college, but I was determined to do so.
-Now, I have three degrees and doing what I was born to do (Jeremiah 1:5).
+Now, I have three graduate degrees and doing what I was born to do (Jeremiah 1:5).

 - To a former pastor and his wife, I say thanks to both of you for keeping me out of seminary three years after I was admitted.
-I am absolutely sure the call came from God, but you challenged me and asked, "Aren't I teaching you enough?
+I am absolutely sure the call came from God, but you challenged me and asked, "Aren't we teaching you enough?
 Why would you want to go over there to that cemetery?"
 I delayed going out of respect for your counsel which turned out to be unwise.
-I learned how to be humble myself and to rely on Galatians 6:9 which became the basis for my initial sermon which was "In Due Season."
+I learned how to humble myself and to rely on Galatians 6:9 which became the basis for my initial sermon which was "In Due Season."
 You kept me out of seminary for three years, but God saw fit for me to go after all.
-I have been a preacher, Bible teacher, and seminary professor now for more than three decades now.
+I have been a preacher, Bible teacher, and seminary professor now for more than five decades.
 Thank you for the delay.
 It made me appreciate my studies even more.

 To those who were not mentioned, you know who you are.
 To you, I say...